FitLayout/Builds/ToolsClassify/README.md

 -----------------
 This build provides two executable classes: the [BlockBrowserClassify](https://github.com/FitLayout/Builds/blob/master/ToolsClassify/src/main/java/org/fit/layout/build/classify/BlockBrowserClassify.java) which is the GUI browser and [ConsoleClassify](https://github.com/FitLayout/Builds/blob/master/ToolsClassify/src/main/java/org/fit/layout/build/classify/ConsoleClassify.java) that provides the JavaScript command line.
-After installing all the above dependencies, you should be able to run these tools.
+After installing the above dependencies, you should be able to run both tools.

 RDF Storage Setup
 -----------------
 Current RDF storage implementation requires a [Sesame RDF storage](http://rdf4j.org/) accessible through HTTP (e.g. on `http://localhost:8080/openrdf-sesame`).
 Current code has been tested with Sesame 2.8.x.
 After the Sesame server has been installed, a new repository should be created for storing the FITLayout data.
-The repositories are identified by their names (e.g. `user`).
+The repositories in Sesame are identified by their names (e.g. `user`).
 The [Sesame Workbench](http://rdf4j.org/sesame/2.8/docs/using+sesame.docbook?view#Sesame_Workbench) may be used for creating the new repository.
 The complete repository URL expected by FITLayout is then `sesame:http://localhost:8080/openrdf-sesame/repositories/user`.